Solon Simmons, Vice President for Global Strategy

 Jun Kim serves as the Finance Specialist for the Office of Global Strategy and Mason Korea.
 He supports the Global Office regarding financial activities related to the management of Mason Korea and other international initiatives such as the China 1+2+1 dual degree program.
 Prior to Mason, Jun has been involved in providing financial administrative support to international relief and development organizations and their projects in Australia, South East Asia, and parts of Africa in the areas of health, vulnerable children and women care, community development, and education.
 Jun Kim holds a Bachelor’s degree in Foreign Languages and a Minor in Business Administration from George Mason University.

-Lisa O’Hara is the International Programs Administrator for the Global Office.
-She works on a variety of projects with her main focus on the Moscow State University and the China 1+2+1 Dual Degree Programs.
-Before coming to George Mason, Lisa was a field engineer on offshore oil rigs in the Gulf of Mexico, an electronics engineer with the Defense Mapping Agency, a hospital administrator at UVA, an independent consultant, the business and technology manager for a start-up international law firm and the director of finance for a small business.
+Lisa O’Hara is the Manager of China Programs for the Global Office.
+She works on a variety of projects with her main focus on the China 1+2+1 Dual Degree Transfer Program.
+Before coming to George Mason, Lisa was a field engineer on offshore oil rigs in the Gulf of Mexico, an electronics engineer with the Defense Department, a hospital administrator at UVA, an independent consultant, the business and technology manager for a start-up international law firm and the director of finance for a small business.
 Lisa has traveled extensively around the world, including independent study in China as an undergraduate student.
 She holds a BS in Geophysics from VA Tech, an MBA from George Mason University and an MA in Psychology from the University of Santa Monica.